oribarilan/me/content/about.md

 -   Developed a web application for chip fault detection.

-## Outside the Office: Workshops & Talks
+## Outside the Office

+I'm passionate about sharing knowledge in hands-on technical sessions.
+Here are some of the workshops and talks I've delivered recently.

 #### From Dependency Hell to Environment Heaven
 From “it works on my machine” to reliable, repeatable Python setups.
 A practical tour of local, containerized, and cloud-based environments, with concrete tools and a cheat-sheet you can actually use.